Missed-Question Remediation Notebook by Error Type

 Error Type 5: Wireless

-Wireless misses are often close because the symptoms overlap.
+Wireless misses are close because symptoms overlap.
 Slow throughput could be interference, distance, channel width, congestion, roaming, or authentication retries.

 ClueBetter interpretation